• Skip to primary navigation

 • Carefully add the canton noodles and stir until it absorbs all the liquid.

-• Add chopped black fungus then remove from heat.
+• Add chopped black fungus.

 • Sprinkle the rest of your green onions before serving.
 Best served warm.